nnh12/ROV-Motherboard-2022/README.md

 # Semi-autonomous Submarine Motherboard
 Motherboard hardware files for our university's semi-autonomous submarine robot for the MATE ROV Robotics Competition (a submersible remotely operated submarine vehicle competition).
 This motherboard serves as a communication center for our robot using a Rasyberry Pi Computer Module 4 (RPi CM4) to command the thrusters and camera.
-Designed using Alitum Designer.
+Designed using Altium Designer.

 Layout Description
 ---